dansmyers/AI/1-Search/Notes/5-Uniform_Cost_Search.md

 The **uniform-cost search** modifies the basic algorithm in two ways:

 - Keep track of the total cost to reach each node in the search tree.
-For example, if you start in Tallahassee and move to Gainesville and then Orlando, the total cost for that node in the tree would be
+For example, suppose you're considering a state that represents the route Tallahassee-Gainesville-Orlando.
+The total distance of that route is 240.
+Call this the *path cost* of the node.

+- When expanding nodes, always choose the **node with the lowest path cost**.
+This requires using a priority queue data structure sorted by path cost, so that popping from the queue always returns the node with the minimum.